Quantum Skyrmion Lattices in Heisenberg Ferromagnets: Entanglement

-{\bf Entanglement.} In order to probe whether the spins constituting a skyrmion are entangled, a genuine quantum feature of many-body systems, we compute the entanglement entropy of a suitable bipartition of the system.
-The latter is defined as $S=\tr(\rho_A\ln\rho_A)$, which can be understood as the von Neumann entropy of the reduced density matrix $\rho_A = \tr_{B}(\rho_{AB})$, obtained by splitting the set of lattice sites $N$ into two disjoint sets $A$ and $B$, and performing the partial trace over subsystem $B$.
-For our purposes, it is sufficient to fix $A$ and $B$ as two patches which are symmetric about the central site (see \cref{sec:methods}).
+To probe whether the spins constituting a skyrmion are entangled, a genuine quantum feature of many-body systems, we compute the entanglement entropy of a suitable bipartition of the system.
+The latter is defined as $S=-\tr(\rho_A\ln\rho_A)$, which can be understood as the von Neumann entropy of the reduced density matrix $\rho_A = \tr_{B}(\rho_{AB})$, obtained by splitting the set of lattice sites $N$ into two disjoint sets $A$ and $B$, and performing the partial trace over subsystem $B$.
+For our purposes, it is sufficient to fix $A$ and $B$ as two patches that are symmetric about the central site (see \cref{sec:2d_1d}).

-MPS are constructed to target states of small entropy by truncating the reduced density matrix to a dimension $\dim(\rho_A)\leq\chi$, which yields an upper bound for the entanglement entropy of an MPS state, $\tilde S=\ln\chi$, a quantity on the order of $1-10$ for typical simulations.
-The bulk of field-polarized states can be approximated by product states of spin-$1/2$ particles aligned to the axis of the magnetic field, and for those states one finds $S=0$ up to small finite-size corrections.
-In contrast, for systems hosting a single quantum skyrmion, we obtain values for the entanglement entropy in the range $0.2<S<0.7$, which demonstrates the presence of significant entanglement in the spin-$1/2$ quantum skyrmion and indicating that they cannot be expressed as a product state.
-Finally, in the spin wave phase, we find the strongest entanglement where $0.7 < S$.
-Hence, using the entanglement entropy it is possible to define three disjoint intervals which allow us to differentiate between all phases encountered in the system, and we mark those intervals by hatched regions in \cref{fig:phase_diagram}.
+MPS are constructed to target states of small entropy by truncating the reduced density matrix to a dimension $\dim(\rho_A)\leq M$, which yields an upper bound for the entanglement entropy of an MPS state, $\tilde S=\ln M$, a quantity on the order of $1-10$ for typical simulations.
+The bulk of FP states can be approximated by product states of spin-$1/2$ particles aligned to the axis of the magnetic field, and for those states, one finds $S=0$ up to small finite-size corrections.
+In contrast, for systems hosting a single quantum skyrmion, we obtain values for the entanglement entropy in the range $0.2<S<0.7$, which demonstrates the presence of significant entanglement in the spin-$1/2$ quantum skyrmion and indicates that they cannot be expressed as a classical product state.
+Finally, in the HS phase, we find the strongest entanglement ($0.7 < S$).
+While we focus mainly on skyrmions with ferromagnetic exchange interaction ($J<0$), we find strong signatures of skyrmions and skyrmion lattices for antiferromagnetic exchange ($J>0$) as well.
+However, this phase differs from the ferromagnetic skyrmions and skyrmion lattices, most apparently in the entanglement, which is significantly larger.
+We postpone a detailed investigation of quantum skyrmions and skyrmion lattices for antiferromagnetic exchange couplings to future work.